tacocat-ada/tacocat-ada.github.io/index.md

 # Clustering

-We see some natural clusterings occur, so we run a clustering algorithm to understand why.
+We see some natural clusterings, so we run a clustering algorithm to understand why.
 We used OPTICS clustering algorithm, which has foundations from DBSCAN but allows rejecting clusters under a specific size.
 We rejected clusters under 400 people to focus on more generalizable clusters.

 To simplify the graph, we only show the names of people who were in more than 24 movies.